john-stairs/documentation/docs/rpg-cameras-and-controllers/useful-interfaces.md

 # Useful Interfaces

-Below you find interfaces that you can implement to create custom components that seamlessly integrate with my asset.
+Below you find interfaces that you can implement with your own scripts.

-## RPGCamera subcomponents

-Every subcomponent of the RPGCamera is based on an interface which can be found in the "Interfaces" subfolder.
-For a custom subcomponent, implement the corresponding interface and assign it to the game object.
-Make sure that there is only one component per interface assigned.
-If the custom subcomponent was found, its entry will be displayed in green at the top of the RPGCamera script.
+!!! note
+    These implementing classes/components have to be assigned to the same object as my RPG camera or motor scripts which should use them.

-## ICursorHandler
+## IPointerInfo

-This interface is used by the RPGController to control cursor behavior and UI consideration.
-It provides methods to show and hide the cursor, or method "IsCursorOverUI" for checking if the cursor is over an UI element.
-Check out the provided **CursorHandler** which implements this interface.
-Depending on the result of "IsCursorOverUI", the RPGController allows or disallows camera control.
+This interface is used by the RPG Camera.
+It provides the method `IsPointerOverGUI` for checking if the cursor is over an UI element and – as a result – deactivates all camera input logic.
+Since this asset does not provide an own UI, feel free to implement this interface in your own code to seamlessly integrate my camera logic.
+Refer to provided component **RPGPlayerExample** to see an example implementation using the Utils method `IsPointerOverGUI`.

+## IPlayer

+This interface is mainly used by the RPG Motor.
+It provides methods such as `CanMove`, `CanRotate` or `CanFly`.
+As the names suggest, implement these methods for applying movement or rotation impairing effects on the character or enabling/disabling flying or a target lock.
+Refer to the provided **RPGPlayerExample** script inside the Character folder for an example interface implementation.

-## IMotor
+## ITransportable

-Implement this interface if you want to use the RPGController for controlling character movement as well.
-An example implementation can be found in **RPGMotorExample**.
+Implement this interface to make an object transportable for the Moving Platform (see the RPGMotor script for an example implementation).

-Note: It is not required to have a component implementing this interface on the character game object to make the RPGCamera work.
-However, there are use cases where orchestration between camera and motor is required.
-Example: The Rotation Sync (character and camera rotating together) cannot work if the rotated degrees of the character is not known.
+## IRPGCamera, IRPGViewFrustum, IRPGController, IRPGMotor

+For completeness, there are also interfaces provided for each of the character scripts.
+So feel free to easily replace one of my components by implementing the corresponding interface yourself.